a.k.a. The Shoebox Project

 To all who contributed time, energy, shoeboxes, (wo)manpower, monetary donations, trucks, gift items, and so much more!

-In 2016 our gifts from Hawaii went to children in Mongolia, Bangladesh, Indonesia, the Philippines, and also Native Americans.
+In 2017 our gifts from Hawaii went to children in Indonesia, Mali, the Philippines, and Peru.

 Many thanks to all who packed shoeboxes, and to all who contributed their time, energy, talent, funds and prayers to make this project a success!